 - Developed a curriculum that combines traditional academic GCSEs with high quality, rigorous vocational qualifications.

 - Organised regular joint projects with Norfolk & Norwich Hospital – 6th form Biology students attending suturing workshops, Beauty Therapy students giving manicures and hand & arm massages to patients in wards, work experience/job shadowing opportunities with Cosmetic Surgeons and Dental Surgeons.

-- Created a high quality on-site Beauty Salon run by our newly appointed Vocational Leader.
+- Created a high quality on-site Beauty Salon run by our Vocational Leader.